-Acute care is care in which the primary clinical purpose or treatment goal is to:
+Admitted acute care is care in which the primary treatment goal is to:

 - manage labour (obstetric)

 - cure illness or provide definitive treatment of injury

 - relieve symptoms of illness or injury (excluding palliative care)

 - reduce severity of an illness or injury

 - protect against exacerbation of illness or injury which could threaten life or normal function

 - perform diagnostic or therapeutic procedures.